vippsas/vipps-woocommerce/readme.txt

 This project is hosted on Github at: https://github.com/vippsas/vipps-woocommerce

 == Upgrade Notice ==
+= 1.13.1 =
+Changes required for newer version of epayment-api Changes in localization for blocks

 = 1.13.0 =
 Support new High Performance Order Storage (HPOS) feature - https://woocommerce.com/document/high-performance-order-storage/ Add protection for race condition where Vipps ran without WooCommerce having loaded